Slate Flooring Installation and Sealing

 If you can afford the luxury, try to have a helper.
 You will need pieces cut, thinset mixed, slate handed to you, etc. You will get more than twice the amount of work done that you could do individually.

 Some of the companies that make the slate sealers make a special product you coat the slate with prior to grouting.
 This product makes it easier to remove the grout from the surface of the slate.
-I have yet to use any of these products.
-Once I was told to use Murphy's oil soap on the slate.
-I tried this but it didn't seem to make a difference.
+I've used them and they do work on slate.

 Be sure to use a sanded grout.
 Unsanded wall grout should not be used in joints wider than 1/8 inch.
 Most slate joints are 1/4 to 5/16 inch wide.
 Don't seal your new slate floor for 30 days.
 Cover the floor with red rosin paper.
 Don't tape the rosin paper to the slate!